Pagure/pagure/UPGRADING.rst

     └── bar.git

     forks/
+    └── user/
-    ├── user/foo.git
+        ├── foo.git
-    └── user/bar.git
+        └── bar.git

 to: ::

     repos/
     ├── foo.git
-    ├── forks/user/foo.git
+    ├── bar.git
+    └── forks
+        └── user
-    ├── forks/user/bar.git
+            ├── foo.git
             └── bar.git

-So the entire ``forks`` folder is moved under the ``repos`` folder where are the other repositories containing the sources of the projects.
+So the entire ``forks`` folder is moved under the ``repos`` folder where the other repositories are, containing the sources of the projects.

 Git repos for ``tickets`` and ``requests`` will be trickier to move as the